 4 Ways a Pastor is Still Vulnerable to Sexual Sin

-Over the past thirty years, the Church in America has been rocked by numerous sexual scandals within the roles of its leadership.
+The Church in America has been rocked by numerous sexual scandals within the roles of its leadership.
 A great number of ministers have fallen prey to the temptress of sexual sin.
-Surely Solomon spoke the truth when he said, “For she has cast down many wounded:, and all who were slain by her were strong men.”
+Surely Solomon spoke the truth when he said, “For she has cast down many wounded; and all who were slain by her were strong men.”
 (Proverbs 7:26 NKJV)